Blog

 22. Maria la Portuguesa

-If you’re looking for a robust one-page portfolio template, this cloneable by DesignPilot is a great starting point.
+If you want to build a comprehensive one-page portfolio, this cloneable template by Chethan KVS at DesignPilot is a great start.
 The top menu gives the illusion of a multi-page site, but clicking on the options simply jumps the page to the selected section.

 25. Pierrick Calvez